 The best source of information about a particular program is the institution that offers the program.
 You can contact post-secondary institutions directly and request print materials, or look for the information you need on their websites.

 If you don't have easy access to the Internet, check out the career counselling offices and libraries in your area.
-Collections of post–secondary institution calendars can be found in Alberta Works Centres located throughout the province.
+Collections of post-secondary institution calendars can be found in Alberta Works and Alberta Supports Centres located throughout the province.